Chickpea Curry Recipe

 9. You’ll know it’s done when the chickpeas are melt-in-your-mouth soft and have absorbed the flavors of the curry.
 If they taste bland or too firm, cook at least another 5 to 10 minutes or until ready, adding more water if required.

-10. Stir in ½ teaspoon garam masala and 1 teaspoon sugar (optional), then taste test and add either more garam masala (up to another ½ teaspoon) or salt to taste.
+10. Stir in ½ teaspoon garam masala and 1 teaspoon sugar (optional), then taste test and add either more garam masala (up to another ½ teaspoon if using store bought) or salt to your preference.
 If you want you may add more coconut milk to your taste.
 Turn off the heat and keep the curry covered until serving time; this helps retain the flavors of chickpea curry.

 11. Once the curry cools slightly, garnish with ¼ cup cilantro leaves.
 Top the curry with some freshly squeezed lemon juice and serve.